-CT Coronary Angiography is a specialized form of CT scanning used to take images of the coronary arteries of the heart (angiograms).
+CT Coronary Angiography scans (CTCA) is a specialised form of Computed Tomography scanning (or CT scanning) used to take images of the coronary arteries of the heart (angiograms).
 These arteries supply blood to the heart muscle and disease of these vessels (atherosclerosis) is responsible for most heart attacks.

 What happens during a CT Coronary Angiogram?